-Standing outside the hospital door, she wondered if this was a terrible mistake.
-Angie Gordon had not seen her father since 1970 when she was two-years-old, but now time was running out.
+Standing outside the hospital door, the woman wondered if this was a terrible mistake.
+Angie Gordon had not seen her father since 1970 when she was two years old, but now time was running out.
 Because she was so young when her dad held her for the last time, she had no memory of him.
 And it was only after her mother’s death three months ago that she finally began to find out a little bit about this stranger.

 As she stood in the hallway hesitating, she was experiencing a wild mix of emotions that left her feeling more uncomfortable than ever about her father.
 She found it difficult to process the fact that on the other side of the door was the man she’d spent a lifetime ignoring.